Anne, Princess Royal: Marriage to Sir Timothy Laurence

 Anne met Timothy Laurence, a commander in the Royal Navy, while he was serving on the Royal Yacht Britannia.
-Their relationship developed in early 1989, three years after Laurence was appointed as an equerry to the Queen.
+Their relationship developed in early 1989, three years after Laurence had been appointed an equerry to the Queen.
 In 1989, the existence of private letters from Laurence to Anne was revealed by The Sun newspaper.
-The couple married at Crathie Kirk near Balmoral Castle in Scotland, on 12 December 1992.
-The marriage was conducted by Molly Croll, the local Ballater registrar.
-Approximately 30 guests were invited for the private marriage service.
-Unlike the Church of England at the time, the Church of Scotland did not consider marriage to be a binding sacrament and so permitted the remarriage of divorced persons under certain circumstances.
-Anne became the first royal divorcée to remarry since Princess Victoria Melita of Saxe-Coburg and Gotha, granddaughter of Queen Victoria.
+The couple married at Crathie Kirk, near Balmoral Castle in Scotland, on 12 December 1992.
+The ceremony was conducted by Molly Croll, the local Ballater registrar.
+Approximately 30 guests attended the private service.
+Unlike the Church of England at the time, the Church of Scotland did not regard marriage as a binding sacrament and therefore permitted the remarriage of divorced persons under certain circumstances.

-For the wedding ceremony, Anne wore a white jacket over a "demure, cropped-to-the-knee dress" and a spray of white flowers in her hair.
-Her engagement ring was made of "a cabochon sapphire flanked by three small diamonds on each side".
-Following the marriage service, the couple and guests headed to Craigowan Lodge for a private reception.
-Laurence received no peerage, although he was knighted in 2011.
+For the wedding, Anne wore a white jacket over a "demure, cropped-to-the-knee dress" and a spray of white flowers in her hair.
+Her engagement ring was described as "a cabochon sapphire flanked by three small diamonds on each side".
+After the ceremony, the couple and their guests travelled to Craigowan Lodge for a private reception.
+Laurence did not receive a peerage, although he was knighted in 2011.

 Kidnapping attempt

 On 20 March 1974, Anne and Mark Phillips were returning to Buckingham Palace when a car forced their Rolls-Royce to stop on Pall Mall.
-The driver of the car, Ian Ball, jumped out and began firing a pistol.
-Inspector James Beaton, Anne's personal protection officer, exited the car to shield her and to try to disarm Ball.
-Beaton's firearm, a Walther PPK, jammed, and he was shot by Ball, as was Anne's chauffeur, Alex Callender, when he tried to disarm Ball.
-Brian McConnell, a nearby tabloid journalist, also intervened, and was shot in the chest.
-Ball approached Anne's car and told her that he intended to kidnap her and hold her for ransom, the sum given by varying sources as £2 million or £3 million, which he claimed he intended to give to the National Health Service.
-Ball told Anne to get out of the car, to which she replied, "Not bloody likely!"
-She reportedly briefly considered hitting Ball.
-In 1983, she spoke about the event on Parkinson, saying she was 'scrupulously polite' to Ball as she thought it would be 'silly to be too rude at that stage'.
+The car’s driver, Ian Ball, jumped out and began firing a pistol.
+Inspector James Beaton, Anne's personal protection officer, left the car to shield her and attempted to disarm Ball.
+Beaton's Walther PPK jammed, and he was shot, as was Anne's chauffeur, Alex Callender, when he tried to intervene.
+Brian McConnell, a nearby tabloid journalist, also attempted to help and was shot in the chest.
+Ball approached Anne's car and told her that he intended to kidnap her and hold her for ransom, the amount reported variously as £2 million or £3 million, which he claimed he intended to donate to the National Health Service.
+When Ball ordered Anne to get out of the car, she replied, "Not bloody likely!"
+She reportedly considered striking him.
+In 1983, she discussed the incident on Parkinson, saying she had been 'scrupulously polite' to Ball because she thought it would be "silly to be too rude at that stage".